FormShantonu/NodeJs/node_interview_note.md

 3. Worker Threads (For CPU-Intensive Tasks)

 While I/O tasks are non-blocking, CPU-heavy tasks (e.g., image processing, encryption) can block the main thread.To solve this, Node.js has Worker Threads, which allow parallel execution.

-> How many way to handel concurrency and parallelism in Node.js?

-  * For CPU-intensive tasks → Use worker_threads -> not use Multiple Processes.
-  * For running system commands or external scripts → Use child_process-> not Use Threads -> use Multiple Processes
-  * For handling high traffic in web servers → Use cluster -> not Use Threads -> use Multiple Processes
-  * For handling multiple async I/O tasks in one thread → Use Promise.all() or Promise.allSettled()-> not Use Threads -> not use Multiple Processes.

 ### Express js ###